Welcome!

 I am a Guarini Provost Postdoctoral Fellow in the Department of Government at Dartmouth College (2025–2027).

-My research focuses on intergroup relations, identity politics, immigration, and diaspora, with particular attention to the sources of between-group and within-group conflict and the conditions under which these conflicts can be reduced.
-Across American and comparative politics, I study how prejudice among majority natives toward ethnic minority immigrants can be reduced through cross-cultural contact, why some immigrant-origin citizens come to support restrictive anti-immigrant policies after settlement, and how diaspora return can generate conflict between returnees and co-ethnic host populations.
+My research focuses on intergroup relations and discrimination, with special attention to the sources of between-group and within-group conflict and the conditions under which these conflicts can be reduced.
+For example, my recent projects examine how prejudice among majority natives toward ethnic minority immigrants can be reduced through cross-cultural contact and assimilation, why some immigrant-origin citizens come to support restrictive anti-immigrant policies after settlement, and how diaspora return can generate conflict between returnees and co-ethnic host populations from comparative perspectives.

-Substantively, my regional focus is the United States, East Asia, and Southeast Asia.
+My regional focus includes the United States, East Asia, and Southeast Asia.
 Methodologically, I use mixed methods, including survey and field experiments, original survey data collection, and qualitative research.

 I received my Ph.D. in Government from the University of Texas at Austin in 2025.